 |Spam Prevention||No||Spam Experts||Spam Experts||2x Spam Experts|

-Please note that the above prices are calculated with the on-going 65% Discount from BlueHost; Once they'll put an end to the promo, future customers will get higher prices.
+Please note that the above prices are calculated with the on-going 65% Discount from BlueHost.
+Once the promotion ends, the prices are likely to go up for future customers.

 Both companies offer unmetered bandwidth, free SSL certificates, and a free domain name for the first year.
 You can also expect support for an unlimited number of websites with most of the packages.
 The only exceptions are the cheapest plans offered by each company – Bluehost has support for 1 website while Namecheap can support up to three.
 Bluehost also includes unlimited SSD storage with every package except the cheapest one, which only comes with 50 GB.
 In the case of Namecheap, the storage situation is a bit strange.
 You get 20 GB with the first tier, unlimited storage with the middle tier, and then just 50 GB with the most expensive one.